 These life lessons will stick with these young people for a long time.
 Also, it will make them safer in many situations.
 Furthermore, volunteers can become walking school bus volunteers.
-Volunteers make sure that students can get back and forth from school safe.
+Volunteers make sure that students can get back and forth from school safely.

-In conclusion, adult pedestrians and children get in the way too many fatal accidents.
+In conclusion, adult pedestrians and children get in way too many fatal accidents.
 Due to the fragile nature of kids' bodies, they need protection.
 Collision avoidance is the best way to protect from severe harm or death.
 Help take these essential steps to help the future generation.

 - https://www.mychildsafety.net/ - Child Safety Tips / A Parent's Helpful Guide